 Habitat: Glossy Buckthorn grows in many moist environments from swamps to meadows to wood edges.
 It is shade tolerant.
 It forms thickets and the seeds can be widely dispersed by birds as the drupe produces a laxative effect on birds, but only larger birds can probably handle the larger nutlets.
 Cut stems must be treated with a brush or stump killer to prevent regeneration.

-Names: This plant was formerly classified by Linnaeus in the genus Rhamnus as Rhamnus frangula, but is now in the genus Frangula.
-This was primarily due to Rhamnus having flowers with 4-parted corollas and separate sexes, while Frangula has flowers with 5-parted corollas and perfect flowers.
+Names: This plant was formerly classified by Linnaeus in the genus Rhamnus as Rhamnus frangula in 1753 but is now in the genus Frangula.
+This was primarily due to Rhamnus having flowers with both 4-parted and 5-parted corollas but separate sexes, while Frangula has flowers with 5-parted corollas and perfect flowers, with no thorns on the stems.
 The name Frangula, means brittle wood while the species, alnus, refers to this plants tendency to grow together with some of the alders.
-The author name for the plant classification, "Mill." refers to Philip Miller, Scottish botanist (1691-1771) who was chief gardener at the Chelsea Physic Garden and wrote "The Gardener's Dictionary".
+The author name for the plant classification, from 1768, "Mill." refers to Philip Miller, Scottish botanist (1691-1771) who was chief gardener at the Chelsea Physic Garden and wrote "The Gardener's Dictionary".

-Comparisons: Glossy Buckthorn is most easily confused with the native Alder-leaf Buckthorn, Rhamnus alnifolia, but there the leaves have serrated edges and the flowers are 4-parted.
+Comparisons: Glossy Buckthorn can be confused with the native Alder-leaf Buckthorn, Rhamnus alnifolia, which also has flowers and fruit strung our along the twig but there the leaves have serrated edges, only 5 to 7 pairs of lateral veins and while the flowers are also 5-parted, they are unisexual.
 Another species is Common Buckthorn, Rhamnus cathartica, whose leaves are also serrate, but not shiny, and the black drupes develop all at one time and do not go through a red stage, the flower (4-parted) clusters are much more dense and the twigs also have thorns.
 All three retain their green leaves late into autumn when most deciduous species have shed theirs.

 Above: 1st photo - The flower has 5 sepals much larger than the 5 petals.
 Stamens and their dark anthers rest against the small petals.
 In the center is the greenish style with divided blunt tips.
 2nd photo - Clusters appear all along a fruiting branch.

-Above: 1st photo - The pale yellow-green 5-part flowers which spring from a leaf axil in a cluster.
+Above: 1st photo - The pale yellow-green 5-part flowers which spring from a leaf axil in a cluster (a fascicle).
 The calyx is hemispheric shaped (bell shape in flower) with the lower part of the sepal lobes green and upper part yellowish.
 2nd photo - The mature fruit is a glossy black 1/4 inch drupe, which is first green, then red before turning black.

 Below: 1st photo - Fruit in the red stage before turning black.
 2nd photo - the flattened nutlets, usually 2 to each drupe, about 5 to 6 mm long.

-Below: 1st photo - A small plant of Glossy Buckthorn.
-2nd photo - It is common to find drupes in all color stages on a branch.
+Below: It is common to find drupes in all color stages on a branch.

-Notes: Eloise Butler listed Glossy Buckthorn on her list of plants indigenous to the Garden.
-It has been on every census since.
+Notes: Eloise Butler, on June 14, 1922 made the following note in her log: Found full grown Rhamnus frangula [Frangula alnus].
+Probably introduced on May 16, 1913 from Kelsey’s Nurseries in place of Rhamnus alnifolia [Alderleaf Buckthorn]".
 Glossy Buckthorn is found in the U.S. in the NE quadrant from Minnesota eastward, south as far as Tennessee and West Virginia plus a few western states.
 In Canada it is found from Saskatchewan eastward except Labrador and Newfoundland.
 It is listed as a prohibited or restricted noxious weed in five states, including Minnesota.
 Within Minnesota it is known in the metro area counties plus Wabasha, Houston and St. Louis.
 It is native to Europe, Northern Africa and Asia and it was first collected in North America in 1898 in London, Ontario.
 It has spread via the nursery trade which provided it as an ornamental, similar to the other invasive Common Buckthorn - Rhamnus cathartica.

 Like the latter species, Glossy Buckthorn is kept under control by the Garden Staff.